Monkeystation/photanol-com/src/pages/index.md

     Photanol’s platform technology uses the natural power of cyano-bacteria; the bacteria that uses sunlight to drive photosynthesis - to create any organic acid.
 Think of it as an all-in-one, renewable factory.
 The Photanol process absorbs CO2 - transforming it from harmful waste energy into circular feedstock, and adapts the cyano-bacteria’s metabolic pathways to produce any desired chemical.
 Super efficiently and with just oxygen as downstream by-product.

-    In our short history, we’ve collaborated to develop biodegradable, circular plastic packaging, clean pharmaceuticals and beauty products.
-Our latest partnership will see us transform the polymers used across the healthcare industry to biofuelled variants.
-And, we’re just getting started.
-Photanol is the systemic change manufacturing needs to keep us below 1.5o  rise; a biotech revolution.
   video_item:
     label: Watch corporate movie
     link: ijMRUWfbp88